nalDaniels/Blitz2/Documentation.md

  # Testing:

 To ensure that the application is able to manage increased traffic, the QA engineer sent 14,000 requests to the server.
 Unfortunately, the server was overloaded resulting in 3 users not being able to access the application.

+Here you can see the CPU alarm was set off by the CPU usage reaching almost 100%.
 <img width="1199" alt="Screen Shot 2023-10-09 at 8 09 21 PM" src="https://github.com/nalDaniels/Blitz2/assets/135375665/5b78449d-004e-4727-b41b-93bed3ae494d">